This post may contain affiliate links. Please read our disclosure policy.

 The full recipe is below, but here are a few words about the key ingredients in these brownies that I think are helpful to keep in mind:

-- Black beans – The backbone of this recipe, use good quality canned black beans, and be sure to drain and rinse them until the water runs clear, then let the water drip out entirely.
+Black beans – The backbone of this recipe, use good quality canned black beans, and be sure to drain and rinse them until the water runs clear, then let the water drip out entirely.

-- Eggs – Without flour, eggs are the main binder here.
+Eggs – Without flour, eggs are the main binder here.
 Make sure yours are at room temperature so they don't make the oil form clumps.

-- Oil – A neutral oil is great for baking with cocoa powder, since together they create a chocolate flavor with the proper smooth texture.
+Oil – A neutral oil is great for baking with cocoa powder, since together they create a chocolate flavor with the proper smooth texture.

-- Pure vanilla extract – This helps enhance the chocolate flavors, so don't skip it!
+Pure vanilla extract – This helps enhance the chocolate flavors, so don't skip it!

-- Brewed coffee – The depth of flavor in brewed coffee is preferable to hydrated instant coffee granules; decaf is fine, since the coffee is only used to bring out the flavor of the chocolate (you don't taste the coffee itself)
+Brewed coffee – The depth of flavor in brewed coffee is preferable to hydrated instant coffee granules; decaf is fine, since the coffee is only used to bring out the flavor of the chocolate (you don't taste the coffee itself)

-- Cocoa powder – For the deepest flavor, use Dutch-processed cocoa powder, but since there's baking soda in the batter, it will neutralize the acid of natural cocoa powder so that's fine, too.
+Cocoa powder – For the deepest flavor, use Dutch-processed cocoa powder, but since there's baking soda in the batter, it will neutralize the acid of natural cocoa powder so that's fine, too.

-- Baking soda – To neutralize the acid in natural cocoa powder, and in the brown sugar, and provide a bit of lift.
+Baking soda – To neutralize the acid in natural cocoa powder, and in the brown sugar, and provide a bit of lift.
+There's no need for baking powder in this recipe, since we don't want the brownies to rise more than they already do.

-- Salt – Salt always enhances the other flavors in any dish, in cooking or baking.
+Salt – Salt always enhances the other flavors in any dish, in cooking or baking.
 I bake with kosher salt, since it has larger granules that are much harder to overmeasure than fine table salt.

-- Brown sugar – Light brown sugar adds depth of flavor and moisture along with sweetness, of course.
+Brown sugar – Light brown sugar adds depth of flavor and moisture along with sweetness, of course.

 How to make black bean brownies

-First, rinse and drain a can of black beans.
+- Rinse and drain a can of black beans.
 Be sure you rinse them as well as you can without losing any of the beans.
 They may break, but weโre going to blend them, so it doesnโt matter.

-A blender will mean a smoother puree.
+- Place the beans, oil, eggs, vanilla, and coffee in a food processor or a blender and turn that mixture into a puree.
 But even if your puree isnโt 100% smooth, you still wonโt taste beans in the brownies.

-Do black bean brownies actually taste … like brownies?
+Do these brownies taste like beans?

 Use a blender for the smoothest texture